maddieisntfunny/discord-groupme-sync/README.md

 both of these are *technically* possible but potentially annoying to implement. a centralized store of group chat user data needs to exist mapping each discord user ID to a groupme user ID with those mapped to their discord display name and groupme user name. the IDs never change but the user names can, so those would likely need to be updated by hand every time as I don't think there's a way to make the discord bot listen for that and there's certainly no way to make the groupme bot listen for that.

-in the event of mentions or replies, the parts of the code that reformat messages for other platforms would need to do some quick lookups against that object and build the proper mention/reply objects based on that discord user ID is mapped to the groupme user name, or vice versa. i think this would have been a very cool feature, since as it stands now you won't get a proper mention notification if someone mentions you or replies to your groupme message in discord (or the other way around).
+in the event of mentions or replies, the parts of the code that reformat messages for other platforms would need to do some quick lookups against that object and build the proper mention/reply objects based on the mapping of that discord user ID is the groupme user name, or vice versa. i think this would have been a very cool feature, since as it stands now you won't get a proper mention notification if someone mentions you or replies to your groupme message in discord (or the other way around).

 # limitations